garima440/HPML-Final-Project/README.md

 mechanisms, allowing for more efficient attention computations.

+● Implementation of Weights & Biases Sweeps: for hyperparameter optimization using sweeps with the objective to maximize accuracy.

 ● Model Quantization: To reduce the model's memory footprint and improve inference speed through quantization techniques without